 - Keep hedges trimmed so that they do not provide cover for burglars

 - Ensure gates are locked (it isn’t much bothering to carry keys to them with door keys)

 - Don’t leave valuable items on display in windows

 Becoming Security Conscious

-One of the key solutions to ensuring your home security is as effective as possible is by developing the mind set necessary.
+One of the key solutions to ensure your home security is as effective as possible is by developing the mindset necessary.
 Becoming ‘security-conscious’ doesn’t mean becoming paranoid.
-Much of it is simple common sense.
+Much of it is simply common sense.
 For example, many people would leave the house to go to their car on the drive or garage and leave the front door open or on the latch, even during the hours of darkness.
 Once developed, the habit of picking up keys and locking the door after exiting, even for minutes, can soon become second nature.

 Burglars often watch their potential victims before committing the offence.
 Being aware that even during the dark hours’ someone might be watching can help develop practices for everyday life to improve your overall security awareness.
 For example, routine tasks such as taking rubbish bins out; is this done during light or dark hours, and is the front door locked while this task is performed?

 Some people have good external lighting, but don’t use it because it is not second nature going to the relevant switches or don’t think it is necessary whilst popping outside for a few minutes.
 Lighting banishes shadows in which criminals can hide and these benefits neighbours as well.

 Sadly, burglary is still very prevalent in our society, and the hours of darkness are when most burglaries are committed.
 Being aware of this and taking every step possible to make it difficult for criminal activity to take place can only pay dividends in the long term.
 If the expert team at Assegai Security can help in any way, please do not hesitate to call via 03301333300 or send us a question from our online contact form.